yingw787/shortroad.yingw787.com/content/faq.md

 ### How is this different from a service like Betterment?

 We do not target 401Ks, IRAs, rollover accounts, or the like.
-We target index funds, mutual funds, and long-term stock buys.
+Our target customers are people who would otherwise invest in index funds, mutual funds, and blue chip stocks.

 ### How is this different from a service like Robinhood?